IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 3) Suspect sensors with drift over 0.002 °C (T), 0.005 mS/cm (C), 15 umol/kg (O)

 ## B) Data processing
 1) SBE Data Conversion (raw to engineering units, outputs scan number, elapsed time, p, t0, t1, c0, c1, oxygen voltage(s), and other [e.g. optical sensor] voltages).
-Apply oxygen sensor hysteresis and time lag corections using nominal coefficients from SBE to convert oxygen raw (V) to oxygen (ml/l?).
+Include Latitute and Longitude in the selected output variables (are needed for LADCP processing)
-2) SBE Align CTD, using a 3 second lag for oxygen sensor (or, a lag estimated based on the data?).
+2) SBE Align CTD, using a 3 second lag for oxygen sensor and optical sensors.
-3) SBE Cell Thermal Mass using default parameters.
+3) SBE Cell Thermal Mass using default parameters (0.03 for thermal anomaly amplitude and 7 for thermal anomaly time constant).
 4) SBE Derive: Compute additional variables like oxygen in µmol/kg and apply hysteresis correction if profiles exceed 1000 m depth.
 5) SBE Bin Average
 6) SBE Split the output of SBE Bin Average into down- and upcast